The Angkor/Khmer Empire (802–1431)

 Introductory activities

-- What do you know about Cambodia?
-Have the class share what they know or would like to know about Cambodia and the Khmer Empire.
+What do you know about Cambodia?
+As a class, discuss what students already know or would like to know about Cambodia and the Khmer Empire.
+Record ideas to revisit later.

 - Angkor